Corner Gas: Notable guest stars

-A number of notable Canadian celebrities and politicians appeared as guest stars or in cameo roles on Corner Gas.
+Several notable Canadian celebrities and politicians appeared as guest stars or in cameo roles on Corner Gas.
 Some celebrities made the trip to the Rouleau or Regina sets to film their appearances, others were filmed in the applicable locations (e.g., scenes involving cast members of Canadian Idol and Canada AM were filmed at the respective programs' studios).

 Two successive sitting prime ministers, Paul Martin and Stephen Harper, made cameo appearances; Corner Gas is the only fictional sitcom (as opposed to sketch comedy series) in which sitting prime ministers have appeared.
 Two successive sitting premiers of Saskatchewan, Lorne Calvert and Brad Wall, also appeared in episodes.
-"Demolition" features Former Governor-General Adrienne Clarkson, taking a sledgehammer to an old barn.
-Ben Mulroney, host of TV shows Canadian Idol and eTalk Daily and the son of former Prime Minister Brian Mulroney, parodies himself during the third season episode "Dog River Vice".
+"Demolition" features former Governor General Adrienne Clarkson, taking a sledgehammer to an old barn.
+Ben Mulroney, host of TV shows Canadian Idol and eTalk Daily and the son of former Prime Minister Brian Mulroney, parodies himself during the third-season episode "Dog River Vice".

-In the first season Kevin McDonald of The Kids in the Hall played Marvin Drey, a disliked Revenue Canada agent in the episode "Tax Man"'.
+Kevin McDonald of The Kids in the Hall played Marvin Drey, a disliked Revenue Canada agent, in "Tax Man", the second episode of the series.
 In the same episode Dan Matheson, a news anchor for CTV, appeared as himself.
 Julie Stewart played a paint store clerk (parodying her role in Cold Squad) in "Grad 68".
 Comedian Mike Wilmot played Carl Vaughn, Brent's snobby cousin.
 Colin Mochrie, a prolific Canadian comedy actor best known for his work in the British and American versions of Whose Line Is It Anyway?, made a cameo appearance in the episode "Comedy Night" as part of a joke about how he seems to turn up on every Canadian TV show.
 Pamela Wallin, former CBC newscaster, later Canadian Consul General and senator, a native of Wadena, Saskatchewan, played herself.
 Canadian Idol judges Sass Jordan, Zack Werner, Jake Gold, and Farley Flex appeared as themselves rating Brent's rendition of "It would never rain in Dog River ...
 If I Could Squeegee the Sky" in the episode "Hook, Line and Sinker".
 TSN sportscaster (and U8TV: The Lofters alumnus) Jennifer Hedger and her SportsCentre colleague Darren Dutchyshen appeared as themselves in the episode "Face Off".